by West Coast Dental

 Get Regular Dental Cleanings

 Regular dental cleanings give your dentist an opportunity to monitor the healthiness of your gum tissue.
 If you have signs of moderate gum disease such as receding gums, a deep cleaning will remove plaque, tartar and bacteria from the pockets that form between your gums and teeth.
 This will help your gums heal and reattach to your teeth.
 We recommend that you schedule a professional dental cleaning with us every 6 months to keep your gums as healthy as possible.

-Unhealthy gums don’t have to lead to tooth loss and serious health problems.
-As the California Dental Association recognizes, “The best way to prevent periodontal disease is to practice good oral hygiene … and by doing so, you’ll increase your chances of keeping your teeth for a lifetime.”
-For more information on recognizing the signs of gum disease or advice on improving your gum health, don’t hesitate to contact our expert West Coast Dental team.
+Unhealthy gums don’t have to lead to tooth loss and serious gum problems.
+As the California Dental Association (CDA) recognizes, “The best way to prevent periodontal disease is to practice good oral hygiene … and by doing so, you’ll increase your chances of keeping your teeth for a lifetime.”
+For more information on recognizing the signs of gum disease or advice on improving your gum health, don’t hesitate to book and appointment.